dopefishh/praatalign/README.md

 ## <a name="documentation"></a>Documentation<a href="#table-of-contents">↑</a>
 ### <a name="general-information"></a>General information<a href="#table-of-contents">↑</a>
-Presets for Spanish, Tzeltal and Dutch are included.
-Presets for Australian English, English, Estonian, German, Hungarian, Italian, Newzealang English Polish and Portuguese will be added in the future.
+Presets for Spanish, Tzeltal, English and Dutch are included.
+Presets for Australian English, Estonian, German, Hungarian, Italian, Newzealand English Polish and Portuguese will be added in the future.
 When you want a language from the above list implemented with priority you can always contact us.